 So I have a few pieces of advice.

-➡ Second, if appropriate, head onto campus.
-I’ve had a number of students tell me recently that coming on campus each day, even if they don’t have lectures or tutorials, means they get much more work done that sitting at home.
+➡ Third, if appropriate, head onto campus.
+I’ve had a number of students tell me recently that coming on campus each day, even if they don’t have lectures or tutorials, means they get much more work done than sitting at home.
 As the weather warms up and the campus comes alive, you will be able to get energy from the presence of others, even if you are just set up in the library doing some reading, note-taking or listening to lectures.

 Remember that you aren’t alone in the final rush to the finish line.
 Both students and staff are working their tushies off to get to the end of the year.

 And whilst this time of the year is generally super busy and we can easily get lost in the rush of it all, see if you can take a few moments each day, to just enjoy the journey.
 To acknowledge all the things you have learned and are learning.
-To notice the hive of activity on campus.
+To notice the movement on campus.
 To recognise the progress you’ve made in building the next stage of your life.
 To just be in the moment as we move quickly to the end of the year.
 It is all too easy to just have our eyes on the prize and miss out on enjoying the many moments that lead up to it.

 Take care